booscaaa/jwtauth/README.md

 ```
 <br>
 <br>
-In other methods in your API call this function before whatever function like this
+Other methods in your API call this function before any function like this

 ```golang
 bearToken := r.Header.Get("Authorization")